scapegoat-scala/sbt-scapegoat/README.md

 How to write and test the inspection class is described in [the scalac-scapegoat-plugin CustomInspections readme](https://github.com/sksamuel/scalac-scapegoat-plugin/blob/master/CustomInspections.md)

 Your inspections need to be compiled before the code in the rest of your project is compiled (like macros).
-You can achieve this with a project set up like the following:
+If your inspections are in the same project as the code, you can achieve this with a project set up like the following:

     object MyBuild extends Build {